 The humanitarian crisis in Venezuela has grown even more urgent following recent major earthquakes, adding a new layer of devastation to an already challenging situation.
 In response, FCFI Executive Director Dan Janzen has invited Fellowship of Christian Farmers International (FCFI) members and friends to begin praying, discussing, and exploring how God may lead individuals to serve.

-Drawing from FCFI’s experience in disaster response and rural ministry, Dan outlined several ways the organization could potentially serve in Venezuela.
+Drawing from FCFI’s experience in disaster response and rural ministry, Dan outlined several ways volunteers could potentially serve in Venezuela.
 These include assisting with debris removal and basic shelter construction, supporting agricultural recovery through the distribution of seeds and farming tools, strengthening church-based relief networks, providing discipleship and pastoral care, helping restore livestock and rural livelihoods, and partnering with Venezuelan believers living throughout Latin America to strengthen ministry efforts.

 Dan also stressed the importance of working alongside trusted local churches and established humanitarian organizations already serving in Venezuela.
 Careful planning, site assessments, and strong local partnerships are essential for any effective and sustainable response.